-Growing up in South Arkansas in the 1940’s and 1950’s exposed me to a cultural setting that has long since passed away.
-In so many respects, life was simple and reduced to such burning questions as; how late will I be able to stay up tonight and what sports will I participate in tomorrow, and with whom will I be playing?
-However, there was an entire culture of young people living in El Dorado that my friends and I never considered joining in any sporting activities.
-Along with most of my friends, we were isolated from blacks kids, not necessarily by our choices, but by societal choices over which we didn’t seem to have any control.
-We lived in separate neighborhoods, attended separate schools and were separate in every aspect of life including; hotels, restaurants, movie theaters, grocery stores, department stores and even doctor’s offices.
+Growing up in South Arkansas in the 1940’s and 1950’s exposed me to a cultural setting which has long since passed away.
+In many respect life was simple and reduced to such burning questions as how late will I be able to stay up tonight, and what sports will I participate in tomorrow, and with whom will I be playing?
+There was an entire culture of young people living in El Dorado whom my friends and I never considered joining in any kind of activities.
+We were isolated from blacks kids not necessarily by our choices, but by society over which we did not have control.
+We lived in separate neighborhoods, attended separate schools and were separate in every aspect of life including hotels, restaurants, movie theaters, grocery stores, department stores and even doctor’s offices.
 I participated in varsity sports in high school and college and never competed against a black athlete during those 7 years.
-The only close contacts I had with any black person were with those who worked in our home over a 15 year span.
+The only significant contact I had with any black person were with those who worked in our home over a 15 year period.

-Most of the time she and Brother Mose got along with each other pretty well, but occasionally she would get aggravated about how slow Brother Mose moved from one place to the next.
-It didn’t seem to bother him at all, and when she would fuss and fume, he would usually respond with a “yessum, you sho’ is right.”
-A characteristic response Brother Mose would make when he was some distance away and Mom or Sister Bobbie would call out his name; was to answer with a high-pitched, owl-like “Hooo.”
-No one else could make a sound like that, and I could recognize it from 300 to 400 feet away.
+Most of the time she and Brother Mose got along with each other pretty well, but occasionally she would get aggravated with him.
+It bothered her how slow Brother Mose moved from one place to the next, and how long it took him to complete a task.
+It didn’t seem to bother him at all, and when she fussed and fumed he would respond with a “yessum, you sho’ is right.”
+A characteristic response of Brother Mose when he was some distance away and called by Mom or Sister Bobbie was to answer with a high-pitched, owl-like “Hooo.”
+No one else could make a comparable sound, and I could recognize it from three hundred to four hundred feet away.